UCSD-SUMS/SUMS-Website/historian/readme.md

 $ make history
 ```

-The implementation of the markdown conversion is located in <gen-pages.sh>.
+The implementation of the markdown conversion is located in [here](gen-pages.sh).